Energy-and-renewable-energy/scaphandre/docs_src/explanations/internal-structure.md

 # Internal structure

 Scaphandre is designed to be extensible.
 As it performs basically two tasks: **collecting**/pre-computing the power consumption metrics and **publishing** it, it is composed of two main components: a **sensor** and an **exporter**.
 Each can be implemented in different ways to match a certain use case.
-When you run scaphandre from the command line, `-s` allows you to choose the sensor you want to use, and the next subcommand is the name of the exporter.
+When you run scaphandre from the command line, `-s` allows you to choose the sensor you want to use, and the next subcommand is the name of the exporter

 ## Sensors